 Dice the Valveeta Cheese into 1/2" to 1" cubes.
+Put the cheese in a microwave safe bowl.
 Open the can of Rotelle and dump it over the cheese.
 Cover it and microwave for 2-3 minutes.
 Stir the dish.
 If the Valveeta is not all melted, put it back into the microwave for 1-2 minutes and stir again.
 Repeat this last step until the Valveeta is melted.
 Serve with tortilla chips and/or veggies.

 Queso (or cheese dip) can also be made with meat.
 The addition of meat makes this dip somewhat more filling than plain queso.
 The basic recipe is the same.
 Brown 1/2 to 1 pound of ground beef, bulk sausage or Mexican chorizo and stir it into the cheese dip.
 Ground beef will not add any extra spice to this dish.
 Bulk sausage will add a little spice, while chorizo will add a bit more.